IKCO EF engines: EF7 and EF7+

-The EF7s' general structure is similar to the PSA Group's Peugeot TU5JP4, having a 16-valve engine incorporating CVVT technology on its intake valves (IPS type) with a displacement of 1648cc, a bore of 78.560mm, and a stroke of 85mm.
+The EF7s' general structure is similar to the PSA Group's Peugeot TU5JP4, having a 16-valve engine incorporating CVVT technology on its intake valves (IPS type) with a displacement of 1645cc, a bore of 78.560mm, and a stroke of 85mm.
 It was introduced as EF7 dual-fuel in 2008 at Engine Expo Stuttgart, Germany.

-The engine feature both a lubrication and liquid-cooling system.
+The engine features both a lubrication and liquid-cooling system.
 Its direct-drive oil pump, water pump, oil pump, and oil coolant systems are carefully arranged to reduce the need for removal of parts during maintenance.
 Other parts are engineered to ease oil filter changes.
 The EF7 uses a three-way Catalytic Converter to reach higher emission standards.

 All EF7 variants have passed the NVH tests on their head cylinder and cylinder block.

 The engines also have a blow-by system which provides ventilation for the crankcase and oil pan.

 The EF7 assembly line is in Tehran, Iran.